Katavi National Park

 The incredibly isolated and therefore seldom-visited and unspoilt Katavi National Park is actually a safari enthusiasts dream destination - fantastic animal and birdlife, beautiful scenery - and nobody else for miles around!

-Covering a massive 4,471 km², a safari in Katavi is only really accessible by light aircraft, due to both the distances and the condition of the main roads, and is often combined with a fly-in safari to the Mahale Mountains National Park, as these 2 remote Parks contrast well with each other.
+Covering a massive 4,471 km², a safari in Katavi is only accessible by light aircraft, due to the distance (it is about a 4 hour flight from Arusha), and is often combined with a fly-in safari to the Mahale Mountains National Park, as these 2 remote Parks contrast well with each other and make up what is commonly referred to as Tanzania's Western Safari Circuit.

 The main draw for game viewing is around the Katuma River and the seasonal, marshy Katavi and Chada Lakes, and the surrounding flat, grassy valley floor floodplains.
 During the rainy season (November to April), the Park is truly stunning - enormous swamps, flowing rivers and waterfalls, shimmering lakes and lush, green grasslands.
 A myriad of waterbirds can be spotted, as well as hippo and crocodile wallowing in the waters.